Wawen22/VoyageSmart/TASKS.md

 - Added document upload and storage for accommodations and transportation
 - Integrated Mapbox for location visualization
 - Added modern UI for accommodations and transportation sections with list and map views
+- Improved overall user experience with advanced animations and transitions
+- Implemented skeleton loaders for all main sections (Itinerary, Accommodations, Transportation, Expenses)
+- Created reusable animation components and hooks for consistent animations across the app